Cross Country Skiing: A Beginner’s Guide To Nordic Skiing

 Interval Training

-Interval training is a great way to improve your speed and stamina in cross country skiing.
-Alternate between shorter periods of high-intensity skiing and longer recovery periods.
+Interval training is a great way to improve your speed and stamina in cross country skiing. between shorter periods of high-intensity skiing and longer recovery periods.
 This type of training helps build both aerobic and anaerobic endurance.
 For example, you can do intervals of fast-paced skating or double poling followed by a slower-paced recovery glide.
 Gradually increase the duration and intensity of your intervals as your fitness level improves.

 Strength and Flexibility Exercises